AhmedEweed/Rate-Dogs/README.md

 # Rate Dogs

-Perform a full Data Analysis Process From Gathering, Assessing, Cleaning, Storing, Analyzing and plotting data on WeRateDogs hashtag twitter Data get a better idea about how dogs are rated and what breeds of dogs are present on the social media
+Perform a full data analysis process from gathering, assessing, cleaning,
+storing, analyzing and plotting data on WeRateDogs hashtag twitter data
+to get a better idea about how dogs are rated
+and what breeds of dogs have the most presence on social media

 ## Getting Started